apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the namespace of the referenced Cluster or the namespace of the referenced ServiceDescriptor object.
+<p>Specifies the namespace of the referenced Cluster or ServiceDescriptor object.
-If not provided, the referenced Cluster and ServiceDescriptor will be searched in the namespace of the current cluster by default.</p>
+If not specified, the namespace of the current cluster will be used.</p>
 </td>
 </tr>
 <tr>